javisantana/javisantana.com/_posts/2015-01-21-non-mercator-tiles.md

 ### vector features

-Leaflet provides a bunch of methods to work with vector features and guess what, they work as expected so you can use CartoDB SQL API to fetch geometry and render as a GeoJSON layers:
+Leaflet provides a bunch of methods to work with vector features and guess what, they work as expected so you can use CartoDB SQL API to fetch geometry and render as a GeoJSON layers.

 ```
 cartodb.SQL({ user: 'dev', format: 'geojson' })